openvinotoolkit/model_server/docs/model_server_grpc_api_kfs.md

 ## Server Live API <a name="kfs-server-live"></a>
-Gets infromation about server liveness.
+Gets information about server liveness.
 Server is alive when communication channel can be established successfully.

 Check KServe documentation for more [details](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#server-live-1).

 ## Server Ready API <a name="kfs-server-ready"></a>
-Gets infromation about server readiness.
+Gets information about server readiness.
 Server is ready when initial configuration has been loaded.
 Server gets into ready state only once and remains in that state for the rest of its lifetime regardless the outcome of the initial loading phase.
 If some of the models have not been loaded successfully, server still becomes ready when the loading procedure finishes.

 Check KServe documentation for more [details](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#server-ready-1).

 ## Server Metadata API <a name="kfs-server-metadata"></a>
-Gets infromation about the server itself.
+Gets information about the server itself.

 Check KServe documentation for more [details](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#server-metadata-1).

 ## Model Ready API <a name="kfs-model-ready"></a>
-Gets infromation about readiness of the specific model.
+Gets information about readiness of the specific model.
 Model is ready when it's fully capable to run inference.

 Check KServe documentation for more [details](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#model-ready-1).